mixbytes/audits_public/EYWA/DAO/README.md

 All vulnerabilities that were found during the audit of the Eywa DAO have been fixed.

 Final notes:
+* EmissionManagerV1 accumulates minor dust over time during the emission calculations.
+However, if a significant amount accumulates in the future, it can be withdrawn by upgrading the contract.
 * The Eywa DAO token governs rewards and proposals.
 Hypothetically, it could face a vampire attack, similar to the Curve-Convex example.
 To mitigate this risk, the team added a blacklist of proposal signatures in the ProposalManager, preventing the DAO from executing malicious calls.
 * Given the complexity and size of the project, as well as the significant number of issues identified during our audit, we strongly recommend conducting an additional audit with another team.
 This step would mitigate the risk of human error, provide a broader and deeper analysis, and further enhance community trust by demonstrating a commitment to transparency and security.
 An independent review could help identify any overlooked issues, ensuring the project’s security and reinforcing its reputation in the market.